scmwebdev/atvi/backend/wp-content/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.2.3.2 =

+* Changed text domain to match plugin slug for localization.

+= 2.2.3.1 =

+* This release attempts to fix translation issues.

+= 2.2.3 =

+* Feature - Changed code to allow JS detection if SVG has loaded and ability to control SVG using JS.
+* Fix - Thumbnail display in media library list view.
+* Added Spanish translation and cleaned up code/comments a bit.

 = 2.2.2 =

 * Fix - Another change from anonymous function that was triggering errors for some.